 We provide the triggers to sales team in order to reach out properly and maximize their efficiency.

 From what I understand, you are one step ahead of traditional lead scoring where all sales interactions are based on specific lead scoring activity such as, for example, “has downloaded a PDF”.

-If you think about it, lead scoring is more of a methodology to make sure that you have leads prioritised.
-The traditional way of doing this is: you pick certain events and certain criteria and assign point to them based on your preconception of how it is important to do one or the other.
+If you think about it, lead scoring is more of a methodology to make sure that you have leads prioritized.
+The traditional way of doing this is: you pick certain events and certain criterias and assign point to them based on your preconception of how it is important to do one or the other.